brtacks/foundations/README.md

 - [ ] *Data Visualization:* use D3 to create awesome data visualizations
 - [ ] *Website:* make the website

+Immediate TODO's:

+- clean Bush captions with respect to highlighting

 # Transcript: "Do you believe homosexuality is a choice?"

 [[Full Video]](https://youtu.be/esJ91WNJD1U?t=25m4s)